RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 Tasks will execute in the order they were created (FIFO).

 __⚠️ IMPORTANT:__ Tasks results will block until all tasks that were part of the same "check-in" have completed.
 If you have one short running and one long running tasks that are executed as part of the same check-in the short task results will wait for the results of the long running task.
-Consider executing long running tasks on their own interval.
+Consider executing long running tasks on their own interval; this includes tasks assigned by multiple operators.

 You can view previous tasks executed by the active beacon using the `tasks` command: